-(B) Requests for Rehearing

-Any decision of the board on a matter may be appealed by requesting a rehearing before the board within20 calendar days of the board's decision.
-Rehearing request must be filed at the District Office in writing, and must state clear and concise grounds for the request.
-Such a rehearing request is mandatory with respect to any decision or action of the board before any appeal may be brought.
-The board's decision is final if no request for rehearing is made within the specified time, or upon the board's denial of the request for rehearing, or upon rendering a decision after rehearing.
-If the rehearing request is granted by the board, the date of the rehearing will be within 45 calendar days thereafter, unless otherwise agreed to by the parties to the proceeding.
-The failure of the board to grant or deny the request for rehearing will be deemed to be a denial of the request.
+- any other appropriate action.
+The Board action takes effect at the conclusion of the meeting and is not affected by a motion for rehearing. - (2) Requests for Rehearing.
+Any decision of the Board on a matter may be appealed by requesting a rehearing before the Board within twenty (20) calendar days of the Board's decision.
+Such a rehearing request must be filed at the District Office in writing and must state clear and concise grounds for the request.
+Such a rehearing request is mandatory with respect to any decision or action of the Board before any appeal may be brought.
+The Board's decision is final if no request for rehearing is made within the specified time, or upon the Board's denial of the request for rehearing, or upon rendering a decision after rehearing.
+If the rehearing request is granted by the Board, the date of the rehearing will be within forty-five (45) calendar days thereafter, unless otherwise agreed to by the parties to the proceeding.
+The failure of the Board to grant or deny the request for rehearing within ninety (90) calendar days of submission will be deemed to be a denial of the request.

-RULE 14 -- INVESTIGATIONS AND ENFORCEMENT
+SECTION 14.
+INVESTIGATIONS AND ENFORCEMENT